LeBron James

-Off the court, James has accumulated more wealth and fame from numerous endorsement contracts.
-He has been featured in books, documentaries (including winning two Sports Emmy Awards as an executive producer), and television commercials.
-He has won 19 ESPY Awards, hosted Saturday Night Live, and starred in the sports film Space Jam: A New Legacy (2021).
-James has been a part-owner of Liverpool F.C. since 2011 and leads the LeBron James Family Foundation, which has opened an elementary school, housing complex, retail plaza, and medical center in Akron.
+Off the court, James has earned further wealth and fame from numerous endorsement contracts.
+He is the first player in NBA history to accumulate $1 billion in earnings as an active player.
+James has been featured in books, documentaries (including winning three Sports Emmy Awards as an executive producer), and television commercials.
+He was among Time's 100 most influential people in the world in 2005, 2013, 2017, and 2019 — the most selections for a professional athlete.
+James has won 20 ESPY Awards, hosted Saturday Night Live, and starred in the sports film Space Jam: A New Legacy (2021).
+He has been a part-owner of Liverpool F.C. since 2011 and leads the LeBron James Family Foundation, which has opened an elementary school, housing complex, retail plaza, and medical center in Akron.